vivek3141/ml/README.md

 All code is available under the [MIT License](https://github.com/vivek3141/ml/blob/master/LICENSE.md)

 ## Contributing
-Pull requests, are always welcome, so feel free to create one.
+Pull requests are always welcome, so feel free to create one.
 Please follow the pull request template, so your intention and additions are clear.
 ## Contact
 Feel free to contact me by: